 The Internet Assigned Numbers Authority (IANA) is currently housed within the Internet Corporation for Assigned Names and Numbers (ICANN).
 Continued liaison with the IANA is also essential.
 An open and professional relationship should be developed and maintained by the Executive Director so that problems may be identified and, hopefully, resolved quickly and efficiently.
-IETF activities have an operational impact that is carried out through coordination with the IANA or any other organization that is deemed appropriate by the IETF community.
+IETF activities have an operational impact that is carried out through coordination with the IANA and other organizations.
 It is likely that the IETF will want to establish relationships with providers of a wide variety of registry services, particularly if there is recognition of multiple root structures for the Internet.
-This is a very important consideration if the Internet is to evolve and thrive going forward.
+This should be a very important consideration if the Internet is to evolve and thrive going forward.

-Funding for IETF
+• Funding for IETF

-While this point is discussed first on this list, without funds, none of the above activities are possible in any kind of professional manner.
-While, in the past, meeting fees have covered some of the IETF Secretariat costs, and the Internet Society has covered the RFC Editor expenses, new sources of funding need to be identified.
+While this point has not been discussed first in this memo, without funds, none of the above IETF activities are possible in any kind of professional manner.
+While, in the past, meeting fees have covered some of the IETF Secretariat costs, and, in recent years, the Internet Society has covered the RFC Editor expenses, new sources of funding need to be identified.
 A joint team should be appointed by the IETF Chair to determine the nature and scope of funding that may be required going forward.
 ISOC is one possible source for possible funding, if it can be provided at arms length.
-Other sources of revenue should also be identified, including CNRI which has partially supported the IETF with internal funds over many years.
+Other sources of revenue should also be identified, including CNRI, which has partially supported the IETF with internal funds over many years.
 The IETF should also be open in this context to collaborative efforts with other standards bodies to provide services in kind, if not actual funding.
 For example, the United Nations, including such specialized agencies as UNESCO or ITU, have excellent facilities that may be made available for IETF meetings at reasonable rates.
-There may also be situations where other organizations are exploring similar technical problems.
+There may also be situations where these and other organizations are exploring similar technical problems.
 Cooperative ventures to address and resolve new technical issues as they arise may prove beneficial, particularly where costs are shared.